apache/cloudstack-www/docs/index.md

 title: Website Dev Guide
 ---

-This is a website and blog guide which can be used as a reference which is written in markdown.
-Markdown allows to fix html, the above is an example of how to add an image which may exist within the blog folder directory.
+This is a website and blog development guide which can be used as a reference to allow technical and non-technical contributors to work with the website for adding/editing pages and blog posts.

+Most of the pages and blog posts are written in Markdown, which is like a text file usually ending with `.md` extension.
+These .md files are used by Docusaruas (the static-site website framework) to generate html-based website so we don't have to write html by manually.

-Please co-relate with the source of this page at: https://github.com/apache/cloudstack-www/blob/main/src/pages/website-guide.md
+You may co-relate with the source of this (markdown) page at: https://github.com/apache/cloudstack-www/blob/main/src/pages/website-guide.md

 For basic Markdown syntax reference, please refer: